Stuff to Know Before You Go...

-Information on hotels, packing, money, bargaining, health and safety, etc.
+Information on packing, money, health and safety, etc.

-We will be having class at UWO on Monday May 13 , Tuesday May 14, Wednesday May 15 and Thursday May 16 from 9 am – noon.
-Location TBD.
+We will be having class at UWO on Monday May 18 , Tuesday May 19, Wednesday May 20 and Thursday May 21 from 10 am – noon.
+Location is Swart Hall 127.
 A readings packet and course syllabus will be given to you at the study abroad orientation in April.

 This guide contains some information and general recommendations specific to our trip.
-A great supplemental source for information on where we will be going is the Lonely Planet China.
-I prefer the Lonely Planet to other guides because it generally contains more practical information (where grocery stores are, for example) and caters to cheap tourists like me.
+A great supplemental source for information on where we will be going is the Lonely Planet Peru or the Rough Guide Peru.

 See the OIE's webpage for our trip for up to date hotel information.